 Historically there have been 46 species of native animals known to live near Uluru but according to recent ecological surveys that number appears to be shrinking.
 The most recent surveys show that only 21 species have been found and that may be a sign of a changing environment.
 The Anangu people, who are the traditional inhabitants of the area, lead walking tours to inform visitors about the local flora and fauna.
 The Anangu have acknowledged that the decrease in numbers has far reaching implication for the condition and health of the landscape.
 There have been moves to reintroduce at least seven different animals to the site.

 25 km (16 mi) west of Uluru lies Kata Tjuta, also called Mount Olga or the Olgas.
 In order to give tourists the best possible views at both dawn and dusk, special viewing areas with road access and parking have been constructed.

 - Don’t try to climb Uluru.
-It is considered a sacred place to the Anangu people and while it is currently legal to make the climb, it is disrespectful and will soon be against the law.
+It is considered a sacred place to the Anangu people and is both disrespectful and against the law.

 - If you want the classic sunset photo of the striking vista you will have to get there early and set up a place before anyone else wanting the same shot gets your spot.

 - Don’t spend all of your time looking at the landscape.
 Because of the limited amount of unnatural light and the low humidity, the stars are likely brighter here than anyplace you have ever been.

 - If taking the summit track is on your life’s list of things to do make sure to schedule a few days.
 On days when it is extremely hot of in cases of high winds, the summit track os often closed.